Probate Q&A Series

 • After closing, disburse net proceeds according to each party’s share under intestate succession or the will (N.C.
 Gen. Stat. § 29-14).

-2. Partition by Deed among Co-owners
+2. Sale by all Co-owners

 • Describe the property, sales terms, and method of dividing net proceeds.